 The learned structure of the application is called a profile of the website.
 A website profile consists of individual URL and parameter profiles.
 These profiles are initially generated using the settings in the default security policy, but over time the profiler refines them to accurately reflect the safe incoming traffic for the web application.

 How Adaptive Profiling Differs from Exception Profiling

-In Exception Profiling, URL and Parameter profiles are created for a Service in Active Mode on the WEBSITES > Website Profiles page.
-This means any created profiles would immediately be in Active Mode.
-So profiles in this case are created/updated periodically, every 600 seconds (10 minutes), and then only when violations from unique sources are encountered the number of times indicated in Trigger Count on the WEBSITES > Exception Heuristics page.
+In Exception Profiling, URL and parameter profiles are created for a service in Active mode on the WEBSITES > Website Profiles page.
+This means any created profiles are immediately in Active mode.
+So in this case, profiles are created/updated periodically, every 600 seconds (10 minutes), and then only when violations from unique sources are encountered the number of times indicated in Trigger Count on the WEBSITES > Exception Heuristics page.
 To learn more about how profiles are created in Exception Profiling, see Configuring Exception Profiling.
-In Adaptive Profiling, the entire Service is in Learning Mode, so any URL and Parameter profiles created for the Service are in Learning Mode.
-In learning mode, violations are logged on the BASIC > Web Firewall Logs page.
-Any changes in the request or response are learned and respective URL and/or Parameter profiles are created/updated instantly.
+In Adaptive Profiling, the entire service is in Learning mode, so any URL and parameter profiles created for the service are in Learning mode.
+In Learning mode, violations are logged on the BASIC > Web Firewall Logs page.
+Any changes in the request or response are learned and respective URL and/or parameter profiles are created/updated instantly.

 Enabling Adaptive Profiling for a Service

 Steps to Enable Adaptive Profiling for a Service

 - Go to the WEBSITES > Website Profiles page.

 - Select the service you want to "learn" from the Website drop-down list.

 - Click Start Learning.